 Wait for some time to take effect after you make changes.
 It’ll take a few minutes, but you will not experience any downtime due to this process.

-Using CloudFlare’s Official WordPress Plugin
+Using Cloudflare’s Official WordPress Plugin

-If you are using a WordPress website, CloudFlare has a free WP plugin to take advantage of their service.
+If you are using a WordPress website, Cloudflare has a free WP plugin to take advantage of their service.

-CloudFlare Free Plan Features
+Cloudflare Free Plan Features

 On this tab, you can check the status of your website, security level, and the type of SSL certificate.
 You can also manage the subscriptions from here.

-Analytics feature of CloudFlare displays all stats at the single place where you can see the different performance and security related threads like web traffic, unique visitors, bandwidth and security threats.
+The Cloudflare Analytics feature displays all stats in a single place where you can see the different performance and security-related threads, such as web traffic, unique visitors, bandwidth, and security threats.

 Under DNS (Domain Name System) setting, you can add or change the DNS records.
 At the bottom, you can see the nameservers you have assigned.

-You can manage SSL certificates under Crypto tab.
+You can manage SSL certificates under the Crypto tab.
 Different encryption and security options are available to configure on that page.

 When you sign up for a free SSL at CloudFlare, select the recommended options here to get maximum protection for free.

-- Page Rules
+8. Page Rules

-With page rules, you can control your CloudFlare settings by URL.
+With page rules, you can control your Cloudflare settings by URL.

-Network menu has features to manage the network settings for your websites.
-It helps to improve the network efficiency.
+The Network menu has features to manage the network settings for your websites.

 Under customize menu you can personalize the error and challenge pages that CloudFlare presents to your visitors.
 But, you need to buy the upgrade to almost every plan.

-- Scrape Shield
+13. Scrape Shield

-You will get different options including Email Address Obfuscation protecting emails from spammers, server-side excludes and hotlinking of static contents like images.
+You will get different options, including Email Address Obfuscation protecting emails from spammers, server-side excludes, and hotlinking of static contents like images.